shubham8130/Foodiedelight/README.md

 ## Implementation Details

-### Backend (mockapi.io)
+### Backend (mockapi.io) Dummy End Points Displayed

 - **API Endpoints**:
   - **GET /restaurants**: Fetch all restaurants.
   - **POST /restaurants**: Add a new restaurant.
   - **PUT /restaurants/:id**: Edit an existing restaurant.
   - **DELETE /restaurants/:id**: Delete a restaurant.
-- **Data Management**: Uses mockapi.io to simulate a backend API for handling restaurant data.

 ### Frontend (React)

 - **UI Components**:
-  - **RestaurantList**: Displays the list of restaurants with filters.
+  - **RestaurantTable**: Displays the list of restaurants with filters.
-  - **AddRestaurant**: Popup form to add a new restaurant.
+  - **Restaurant Admin**: Popup form to add a new restaurant.
-  - **EditRestaurant**: Popup form to edit an existing restaurant.
-  - **DeleteRestaurant**: Functionality to delete a restaurant.
 - **State Management**: State is managed using React's `useState` and `useEffect` hooks.
 - **Validation**: Form validation is implemented to ensure required fields are filled out.

 ## Conclusion

 The Restaurant Management System provides a basic yet functional interface for managing restaurant data.
 Users can view, add, edit, and delete restaurant information with ease, utilizing the filtering options to find specific restaurants based on various criteria.
-The use of React, mockapi.io ensures a robust and scalable application.
+The use of React, in memeory storage ensures a robust and scalable application.